DLT-EarlyBirds/it-compliance/README.md

 - A supervisory authority issues a regulation and publishes it in text form on its website

-- The supervisory authority appoints an auditor to audit some financial service provider (FSP) regarding its compliance to the issued regulation
+ - Most financial service providers (FSPs) are required by law to be audited at least once a year.
+They then mandate an auditor to verify their compliance with all relevant regulations.

 - The FSP claims its compliance to the regulations and has to prove his claims to the auditor